 FIBER ARTS: QUILTING with Kate Hibbard, WEAVING with Melissa Ruof, and crochet, knitting, and sock toys with camp staff.
 Kate Hibbard used to be Louise’s neighbor when they both lived in Bynum.
 Now she lives on Prudence Island in RI with three dogs (Mozey, Sadie and Darcy) and three cats (BigBob, Bert and Ernie.)
 About her QUILTING workshop: Explore colors and shapes through quilting!
 We spend some time working with squares and triangles to create all kinds of blocks and patterns.
 And, we’ll cut them up and rearrange them to make new shapes and blocks.
 Then, you’ll decide what you want to make, design your blocks, and make your fabric selections.
 Maybe you’ll make a potholder, a snack mat, a wall hanging, pillow cases, or a lap quilt.
 You decide!

-A brand new camp for ages 5-10.
-We have been seeing the need for a camp that gives younger kids a stepping stone between Art Party Camp and our “big kid camps,” so here it is!
+This was a brand new camp in 2019 and we loved it!
+This camp is designed to give younger kids a stepping stone between Art Party Camp and our “big kid camps.”
 We’ll have gobs of counselor attention, amazing teaching artists, a shorter day, and huge assortment of awesome activities to choose from—art, games, nature, engineering, silly projects, creative challenges, music, dance, and more.